Advocacy

 Display your students’ art within the school.

-Art displays at your school and hosting art shows are great ways to advocate for your arts program and make your teaching visible to the school community.
-When you host events, invite the local media, LEA Communications Department, school council members, board members, and legislators.
-Include artist statements and standards, vocabulary, and techniques students learned to educate the viewers.
+Art displays and art shows are great ways to advocate for your arts program.
+Invite local media, LEA Communications Departments, school council members, board members, and legislators.
+Include artist statements and standards, vocabulary, and techniques to educate attendees.